A guest uses a cryo-therapy chamber at VIVAMAYR Maria Wörth, Lake Wörthersee, Austria

 Over the coming days, we busy ourselves with all sorts of treatments and doctor’s appointments, while the strict Mayr diet tailored to suit our individual, medical needs works its way through our intestinal tract.
 Once, when our stomach rumbles during our daily abdominal massage with our doc, she exclaims ‘Ah, the Mayr symphony!
 Lovely to hear’, while another time, she places her hands on our belly and asks ‘shaken or stirred?’.
 It’s funny, of course, although the purpose of the treatment is to loosen unwanted residue that resides inside our gut.
 ‘The goal is diarrhoea’, our doc had told us on our first day, as we were prompted to grab a glass of water mixed with Epsom salts after breakfast (when the salts didn’t help us part ways with what was left of the vegan chicken curry from the airport lounge, we were given magnesium citrate instead).

-Diarrhoea isn’t exactly be the most pleasant therapeutic approach there is, of course, but other treatments are downright amazing, and each guest is prescribed their very own set of therapies made bespoke to them.
+Diarrhoea isn’t exactly the most pleasant therapeutic approach there is, of course, but other treatments are downright amazing, and each guest is prescribed their very own set of therapies made bespoke to them.
 Since we’re recommended to focus on relaxation, we’re in for massages, meditation, yoga, acupuncture, a Hydroxeur bath, assisted stretching and private kapalabhati classes on the pier as the sun rises above the surrounding mountain scenery.
 We try some of the more out there methods, too: there’s an electrolysis foot bath with ionised salt water that opens the pores on our soles and directly pulls out toxins.
 The water turns an eye-opening shade of yellowish brown after just ten minutes – for smokers, we hear, it usually goes black.
 Then, there’s nasal reflex therapy, which sees a staff member shove a cotton bud soaked in essential oils down a range of nasal cavities we never knew we had (uncomfortable, sure, but also fascinating).

 Our favourite treatments include cryotherapy, a session in VIVAMAYR’s hyperbaric oxygen chamber, ion induction therapy to enhance cellular metabolism in inflamed tissue, a ‘floating’ mud bath and utterly relaxing craniosacral therapy.
 Arguably the most important component of the modern Mayr technique is what you eat, and guests are divided into different levels of dieting.
 Some are on a strict tea and broth regime, while others, like ourselves, get to eat small portions of easily digestible, solid foods.
 We’re on ‘level 2’, meaning we’re served an alkaline vegetable soup alongside a ‘chewing trainer’ with a spread, some herbs and a teaspoon of cold-pressed oil for breakfast, lunch and dinner.